What is Mastering?

 Mastering is the process of getting a track ready for release, it involves processing, improving, and fixing aspects of the track in order to have it sounding great and professional enough for distribution.

 In order for a song to be ready for distribution, it has to undergo mastering which ensures that it is free of errors and sounds great on a variety of sound systems.
-Skipping this step can ruin what could be a great song, this is why it is very important.
+Skipping this process can ruin what could be a great song, this is why it is very important.

-other than adding final touches to a song,
+Other than adding final touches to a song,

 This is a way of balancing out different frequencies in a given audio signal.
 During this process what happens is the manipulation of the audio signal in order to fix frequencies,